Adaptive Performance Anomaly Detection for Online Service Systems via Pattern Sketching: Methodology

 The proposed algorithm for metric pattern discovery is presented in Algorithm~\ref{algo:pattern_discovery}, which is illustrated in Fig.~\ref{fig:adsketch_algorithm1}.
 Algorithm~\ref{algo:pattern_discovery} takes as input two metric time series, i.e., $\mathcal{T}_n$ and $\mathcal{T}_a$ ($\mathcal{T}_n$ is anomaly-free and $\mathcal{T}_a$ may contain anomalies to be detected), and two hyper-parameters, i.e., $m$ and $p$ ($m$ is the length of subsequences and $p$ is the percentile threshold to find the deviated subsequences).
 As production service systems are mostly running in normal status~\cite{chen2020towards}, the anomaly-free input is easily obtainable (we discuss how we address the violating cases in Sec.~\ref{sec:threats_to_validity}).
-In line 1 of Algorithm~\ref{algo:pattern_discovery}, we apply STAMP to $\mathcal{T}_n$ with self-union (i.e., similar subsequences come from $\mathcal{T}_n$), and obtain the index and score vectors $\mathcal{I}_{nn}$ and $\mathcal{S}_{nn}$.
-In line 2, we search similar subsequences for $\mathcal{T}_a$ from $\mathcal{T}_n$, i.e., cross-union, and get $\mathcal{I}_{na}$ and $\mathcal{S}_{na}$.
+In line 1 of Algorithm~\ref{algo:pattern_discovery}, we apply STAMP to $\mathcal{T}_n$ with \textit{self-union} (i.e., similar subsequences come from $\mathcal{T}_n$), and obtain the index and score vectors $\mathcal{I}_{nn}$ and $\mathcal{S}_{nn}$.
+In line 2, we search similar subsequences for $\mathcal{T}_a$ from $\mathcal{T}_n$, i.e., \textit{cross-union}, and get $\mathcal{I}_{na}$ and $\mathcal{S}_{na}$.
 Intuitively, given the fact that $\mathcal{T}_n$ is anomaly-free, subsequences in $\mathcal{T}_a$ having large SPW distances to their closest peers in $\mathcal{T}_n$ are suspected to be anomalous.
-Interestingly, we later find out that \textit{Contrast Profile}~\cite{mercer2021matrix} describes a similar idea.
+Interestingly, we later learn that Mercer et al.~\cite{mercer2021matrix} proposed a similar idea concurrently.
 We introduce a percentile threshold (i.e., $p$) on $\mathcal{S}_{na}$ to find such deviated subsequences.
 In particular, $p$ is loosely set to avoid missing anomalies, i.e., false negatives.
-However, such a setting will inevitably produce many false positives.
+Such a setting will inevitably produce false positives.
 We next discuss how we alleviate this issue.

 A metric pattern is defined as the mean of a group of similar subsequences, which represents some typical behaviors of the metric time series.
 To mine similar subsequences, we propose to leverage their similarity connections.
 Specifically, in line 3, we construct a graph $G$ whose nodes correspond to the subsequences.
 Two nodes will be linked if any one of them is deemed as the most similar subsequence to the other, as indicated by $\mathcal{I}_{nn}$ and $\mathcal{I}_{na}$.
 Note such a relationship is not mutual, i.e., $t_i^m$ is the most similar to $t_j^m$ does not necessarily imply the opposite case.
 We break the edges whose distance score fails to meet the threshold requirement $p$.
 The above operations are depicted in the first part of Fig.~\ref{fig:adsketch_algorithm1}.
 Next, we find the connected subgraphs of $G$, each of which is composed of subsequences resembling each other.
 Particularly, there will be some isolated nodes, i.e., subgraphs with a single node, which are collected at line 4.
 Such deviated subsequences constitute a set of anomaly candidates, i.e., $N_i$.
 The second part of Fig.~\ref{fig:adsketch_algorithm1} illustrates this process.